 This has been a tough season for a lot of people, including me.
 There’s Covid-19, racial tensions, and I’ve got family drama I’m dealing with too.
 What you’ll hear is a bit of a self-pep talk.
 I reminisce about other tough times I’ve been through and how I got myself through to the other side by practicing self-love.
 Key word?
-Practice.
+Practicing.

 I practice self-love by…